RyanJarv/minecraft_server/README.md

       directory when following this guide.
 So if you ran `git clone https://github.com/RyanJarv/minecraft_server.git` while you where in your
       ~/Documents folder then you would want to cd this repo with `cd ~/Documents/minecraft_server`.

-This guide assumes you are running on OSX or linux, I haven't tested it but it should work on Windows as well however you may have to do some reading to find the equivelent commands on windows.
-Mainly the chefdk and aws setup steps will likely be different.
+This guide assumes you are running on OSX or Linux.
+I haven't tested it but it should work on Windows as well, you however may have to do some reading to find the equivelent commands on windows.
+Mainly the ChefDK and AWS setup steps will be different.

 1. Install the ChefDK, located <a href=https://downloads.chef.io/chef-dk/>here</a>.
 2. Set up chef shell environment.
 See the ChefDK <a href=https://docs.chef.io/install_dk.html>documentation</a>